The best books for bipolar disorder

 4. The Dialectical Behavior Therapy Skills Workbook for Bipolar Disorder: Using DBT to Regain Control of Your Emotions and Your Life

-Next, many individuals live with bipolar for years before they are properly diagnosed.
+Next, many individuals live with bipolar for years before a proper diagnosis.
 In that time, they may develop personalized coping skills to help them deal with the inevitable ups and downs associated with the condition.
 Some of these skills may be highly effective while others may not work well at all.

 There is more you can do than just cope with the condition.
 In fact, with The Dialectical Behavior Therapy Skills Workbook for Bipolar Disorder you can learn to live well with bipolar by using dialectical behavior therapy (DBT).
 This books delves into the DBT world as bipolar treatment and highlights four skills for successfully living with bipolar, including: